 Anyone aware of the decades-long attempt to restore Judy Garland's butchered classic, “A Star is Born” (1954) back to its original length will be excited to hear that a complete print is apparently in the hands of a private collector.

 A petition is circulating to encourage the owner to release his print so that others can finally see this movie as it was meant to be seen.
-If so inclined, please follow this link to the petition:
+(UPDATE: link has been removed since petition has been closed)